hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 * `replicate_source_db` - (Optional) Specifies that this resource is a Replicate database, and to use this value as the source database.
 This correlates to the `identifier` of another Amazon RDS Database to replicate.
-Note that if you are creating a cross-region replica of an encrypted database you will also need to specify a `kms_key_id`.
+Note that if you are creating a cross-region replica it must be an arn.
 See [DB Instance Replication][1] and [Working with PostgreSQL and MySQL Read Replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html) for more information on using Replication.
 * `security_group_names` - (Optional/Deprecated) List of DB Security Groups to